By Hocine Harzoune

 Asked whether he felt he had a future at the Emirates Stadium, Santos revealed that he is desperate to see out the remainder of his contract at Arsenal, despite suggestions of a move abroad.

 "I hope so.
-My family is adapted here and I hope I can fulfill my contract until the end," he added.
+My family has adapted here and I hope I can fulfill my contract until the end," he added.

 "My position is left-back, however if the coach decides to put me in a different position, I will help the team in any way necessary.
 Arsene Wenger is a great coach, a teacher, and it is a pleasure to have him as manager."